The Fugitive Slave Acts

-By the time of the United States Constitutional in 1787, many Northern states including Vermont, New Hampshire, Rhode Island, Massachusetts and Connecticut had already abolished slavery.
-Nonetheless, Article 4 of the Constitution included a clause that, “no person held to service or labor” would be released from bondage in the event they escaped to a free state.
-Bowing to further pressure from Southern lawmakers, Congress passed the Fugitive Slave Act of 1793, which decreed that owners of enslaved people and their “agents” had the right to search for escapees within the borders of free states.
+By the time of the United States Constitutional Convention in 1787, many Northern states including Vermont, New Hampshire, Rhode Island, Massachusetts and Connecticut had already abolished slavery, but Article 4 of the Constitution included a clause that, “no person held to service or labor” would be released from bondage in the event they escaped to a free state.
+Bowing to further pressure from Southern lawmakers, Congress passed the first Fugitive Slave Act of 1793, which decreed that owners of enslaved people and their “agents” had the right to search for escapees within the borders of free states.
 Slave hunters were required to bring their captives before a judge and provide evidence proving the person was their property.
-At about this time, Northern abolitionists began organizing networks to help enslaved people escape from the Slave states.
+At about this time, Northern abolitionists began organizing networks to help enslaved people escape from the slave states.

 Several fugitive slave seizures followed in Boston, including Shadrach Minkins, Thomas Sims, Joshua Glover, and Anthony Burns in 1854.
 Burns, a fugitive slave from Virginia was tried in Boston by a judge who maintained that his job was to uphold the law.
 The Boston Vigilance Committee assembled a crowd to surround the courthouse and prevent Burns from being removed, but a mob appeared armed with weapons and axes, and began breaking down the doors.
 Police arrived, resulting in the arrest of many abolitionists.
-President Franklin Pierce ordered the Marines to Boston to aid the police in upholding the law, and Burns was sen back to Virginia under massive federal and state escort.
-He was eventually bought by a Boston abolitionist and returned to the city in a secret arrangement with Burns’ owner.
-A year later, in 1855, the Massachusetts legislature passed “An Act to Protect the Rights and Liberties of the People of the Commonwealth of Massachusetts” which provided for the removal of any state official who aided in the return of runaway slaves.
+President Franklin Pierce ordered the Marines to Boston to aid the police in upholding the law, and Burns was sent back to Virginia under massive federal and state escort.
+He was eventually purchased by a Boston abolitionist and returned to the city in a secret arrangement with Burns’ owner.
+A year later in 1855, the Massachusetts legislature passed “An Act to Protect the Rights and Liberties of the People of the Commonwealth of Massachusetts” which provided for the removal of any state official who aided in the return of runaway slaves.

 - William Oakes, botanist, who served as Manager from 1834-1837 and vice president of the Massachusetts chapter from 1835-1838